 This is where the second component of glass comes in – the “flux.”
 The purpose of the flux is to reduce the melting point of the silica so that the glass-maker doesn’t have to turn the temperature up to such a high, energy-intensive and dangerous level.
 The flux can reduce the melting point by as much as 1700 degrees Celsius, which makes the whole glass-making process easier, safer, and cheaper.

 After the former is heated up, the glass-maker cools it very quickly.
 He or she does this so that the SiO2 starts solidifying but doesn’t have time to arrange itself neatly in structured formation.
 To further prevent the SiO2 from stabilizing during the cooling process, glass-makers introduce the third component – the aptly named “stabilizer.”
 Stabilizers are relatively large atoms (like calcium and magnesium) that are put in the mixture to hinder the formation of crystals.
 In other words, these big atoms get in the way of the SiO2 and prevent it from making solid, orderly connections with its SiO2 neighbors.

-Think of magnesium as the dog that always gets in the way when you’re trying to shake someone’s hand.
+Funny you asked.
 Just a few months ago, scientists at the University of Chicago created an entirely new type of glass whose molecules actually have an orderly arrangement.
 Aha!
 Finally, solid glass!

 How did this happen?
 By accident, of course.